-NB.
-The Fair Value of our PWLB and LOBO's (within the 'other long term loans' figure above) has been calculated using Level 2 valuation techniques - see our Accounting Policy 11 (page 44) for more details.
+The Fair Value of our PWLB and LOBO's (within the 'other long term loans' figure above) has been calculated using Level 2 valuation techniques - see our Accounting Policy 11 (page 48) for more details.

 The fair value of the liabilities is higher than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the prevailing rates at the Balance Sheet date.
-This shows a notional future loss (based on economic conditions at 31 March 2017) arising from a commitment to pay interest to lenders above current market rates.
+This shows a notional future loss (based on economic conditions at 31 March 2018) arising from a commitment to pay interest to lenders above current market rates.

 As the Authority's long term investments (Iceland) have been adjusted in our accounts to reflect their discounted value, the fair value of the assets is the same as the carrying value.
-Had the fair value of the assets been lower than the carrying amount this would have shown a notional future loss (based on economic conditions at 31 March 2016) attributable to the commitment to receive interest below current market rates.
+Had the fair value of the assets been lower than the carrying amount this would have shown a notional future loss (based on economic conditions at 31 March 2018) attributable to the commitment to receive interest below current market rates.
 However, this is not the case.

-The Authority has no financial assets available for sale.
+Financial assets classified as available for sale are carried at fair value.
 Short term debtors and creditors are carried at cost as this is a fair approximation of their value.